• Skip to primary navigation

 Build the Grain Bowl

-• For grilling: toss the asparagus and zucchini in a bit of olive oil and sprinkle with salt and pepper.
+• For grilling: toss the asparagus and zucchini in the olive oil and sprinkle with salt and pepper.
 Grill the vegetables on medium heat until cooked through with a bit of char.
 Use a grill basket if you have one.

-• For broiling: toss the asparagus and zucchini in a bit of olive oil and sprinkle with salt and pepper.
+• For broiling: toss the asparagus and zucchini in the olive oil and sprinkle with salt and pepper.
 Preheat your broiler and line a sheet pan with foil.
 Arrange the vegetables on the sheet pan and broil about 5 minutes per side or until vegetables are tender and a bit blistered.

-• Place a bed of cooked grains in the bottom of each bowl.
+• Place a bed of cooked farro or other grains in the bottom of each bowl.
 Tear apart the burrata and distribute between the four bowls.

 • Add the cooked zucchini and asparagus over the top of the burrata and sprinkle with torn basil leaves.